Investigating Energy Bounds of Analog Compute-in-Memory with Local Normalization: An Analog Gain-Ranging MAC and FP-CIM Architecture

 \subsection{GR-MAC Implementation Considerations}

-Although the proposed GR-MAC architecture, shown in Fig.~\ref{fig:arch}, focuses on establishing theoretical limits of analog gain-ranging computation, physical realization of the circuit would face practical challenges similar to those in classical C-2C and binary-weighted DAC ladders.
+Although the proposed GR-MAC architecture, shown in Fig.~\ref{fig:arch}, focuses on establishing the theoretical limits of analog gain-ranging computation, physical realization of the circuit faces practical challenges similar to those in classical C-2C and binary-weighted DAC ladders.
 In particular, introducing a switched capacitive coupling stage to the output of a binary-weighted capacitor array leads to two key implementation concerns: (1) the need for non-multiple capacitor sizing to achieve the desired exponential gain profile, and (2) the introduction of parasitics due to floating top and bottom plates.
-Fortunately, both issues are well-studied in the context of C-2C DACs and compact capacitor array implementations, and several established techniques are applicable to GR-MAC design \cite{c2ccim, c2c-razavi, cap-finger-layout}.
+Fortunately, both issues are well-studied in the context of C-2C DACs and compact capacitor array implementations, and several established techniques apply to GR-MAC design \cite{c2ccim, c2c-razavi, cap-finger-layout}.
 The main considerations are summarized below.